use-pico/pico/packages/cls/README.md

     token: def.token({
       /**
        * Here you can refer css classes or even other tokens defined in inheritance chain.
+       * Note: Token inheritance is replacement-based, not accumulation-based.
        */
       "color.bg.primary": what.css(["bg-blue-600"]),
       "color.text.primary": what.css(["text-white"])